 1 the motion includes no new relevant information.

 2 (b) If new information is provided to the court that is relevant to an order of pretrial 3 release, including evidence that the individual who is subject to the order has violated a condition 4 of release, the court, on its own motion or on motion of the [government], may reconsider the 5 order, using the same procedures and standards in [Article] 3, and may: 6 (1) modify the order by amending or adding a condition of release; or 7 (2) [vacate] the order and issue an order of temporary pretrial detention.
 8 (c) If new information is provided to the court that is relevant to an order of pretrial 9 detention, the court, on its own motion or on motion of the individual subject to the order or the 10 [government], may reopen a detention hearing using the procedures and standards in [Article] 5.
-11 12 13 14 15 16 17 By agreement of an individual, a court may issue an order of pretrial detention.
+11 Comment 12 13 14 15 16 17 By agreement of an individual, a court may issue an order of pretrial detention.
 It may not be obvious why a defendant would agree to a detention order.
 However, in circumstances where a defendant is already detained on another order, he may prefer a detention order in the immediate case (for instance, in order to receive credit for time incarcerated).
-18 [ARTICLE] 7 18 [ARTICLE] 7 MISCELLANEOUS PROVISIONS 19 MISCELLANEOUS PROVISIONS 19 20 MISCELLANEOUS PROVISIONS SECTION 701.
+17 18 [ARTICLE] 7 19 MISCELLANEOUS PROVISIONS 20 SECTION 701.
 UNIFORMITY OF APPLICATION AND CONSTRUCTION.
-In 19 20 21 MISCELLANEOUS PROVISIONS SECTION 701.
-UNIFORMITY OF APPLICATION AND CONSTRUCTION.
-In applying and construing this uniform act, consideration must be given to the need to promote 19 20 21 22 23 MISCELLANEOUS PROVISIONS SECTION 701.
-UNIFORMITY OF APPLICATION AND CONSTRUCTION.
-In applying and construing this uniform act, consideration must be given to the need to promote uniformity of the law with respect to its subject matter among states that enact it.
+In 21 applying and construing this uniform act, consideration must be given to the need to promote 22 uniformity of the law with respect to its subject matter among states that enact it.
+23 24 SECTION 702.
+SAVINGS PROVISIONS.
+This [act] does not affect the validity or 25 effect of a law other than this [act] regulating: 26 (1) forfeiture of a secured appearance bond; or

 1 (2) arrests for the purpose of keeping the peace or initiating civil commitment.
-2 3 Comment 3 4 5 6 7 8 The committee anticipates that the act may also need to include savings provisions for preexisting and potentially conflicting laws concerning domestic violence and victim's rights.
-Alternatively, a state may need to repeal or amend conflicting laws concerning domestic violence and victim's rights.
-9 SECTION 703.
+2 Comment 3 4 The committee anticipates that the act may also need to include savings provisions for 5 preexisting and potentially conflicting laws concerning domestic violence and victim's rights.
+6 Alternatively, a state may need to repeal or amend conflicting laws concerning domestic violence 7 and victim's rights.
+8 9 SECTION 703.
 SEVERABILITY.
 If any provision of this [act] or its application to 10 any person or circumstance is held invalid, the invalidity does not affect other provisions or 11 applications of this [act] which can be given effect without the invalid provision or application, 12 and to this end the provisions of this [act] are severable.
 13 SECTION 704.
 REPEALS; CONFORMING AMENDMENTS.
-14 (a) 15 (b) (c) 16 (c) 17 Comment 18 19 20 21 22 The committee anticipates that a state may need to repeal or amend acts that impose mandatory release conditions for specified charges or categories of charges-for instance, mandatory fees, secured bonds, or other financial conditions.
-23 SECTION 705.
+14 (a) 15 (b) (c) 16 (c) 17 Comment 18 19 The committee anticipates that a state may need to repeal or amend acts that impose 20 mandatory release conditions for specified charges or categories of charges-for instance, 21 mandatory fees, secured bonds, or other financial conditions.
+22 23 SECTION 705.
 EFFECTIVE DATE.
 This [act] takes effect